datanav/docs/best-practice.rst

 Enrich data
 ^^^^^^^^^^^

-There are multiple ways to enrich the original source data, the most common one is to do a transformation, a simple example would be to concatenate “firstname” and “lastname” into a new property called “name”, that consists of both.
-This will be stored in the global dataset (in addition to the two original properties) and will be available for future integrations that might need the same transformation.
+There are multiple ways to enrich the original source data, the most common one is to do a DTL transformation, a simple example would be to concatenate “firstname” and “lastname” into a new property called “name”.

-Another way to enrich data, is to derive it based on the original property.
+Another way to enrich data, is to derive it based on the original properties.
 One example of this can be a “map-coordinate” property that is stored in the coordinate system that Google uses, but the target system needs it in another coordinate system.
 This is achieved by calling a coordinate microservice, that returns one or more extra properties based on other coordinate systems.
-These are then added to the global dataset in addition to the original one, giving future integrations more options if needed.

 Yet another example on how to enrich data is by adding mapping to the properties to support a corporate standard information model or simply mapping to a target system.

-This adds the mapped properties to the global dataset in addition to the original properties, making it possible for integrations to choose between a standard information model or the native information model of the source system.
+Doing these enrichments in a global pipe and storing the enriched data in the global dataset means that the enriched data will be available for future integrations and dataflows that might need the same enrichment.

 Output data (late binding)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^